microsoft/MixedRealityToolkit-Unity/Documentation.ja/Contributing/Roadmap.md

 > When Unity releases an LTS (Long Term Support) product, the Mixed Reality Toolkit will update to the LTS release.
 MRTK will also support the latest non-beta (ex: 2019.1) tech branch version of Unity, at the time at which MRTK was released.

-### 2.4.0
+### 2.5.0

-For the latest status of the release, please visit the [milestone page]( https://github.com/microsoft/MixedRealityToolkit-Unity/milestone/11).
+For the latest status of the release, please visit the [milestone page]( https://github.com/microsoft/MixedRealityToolkit-Unity/milestone/12).

 Status: In development

-Timeline: March/April 2020
+Timeline: TBD 2020

 Themes:

 - Stability
 - Developer education
 - User Experience
-- Platform expansion: Hands

 **Stability**